rwilcox/one_step_rails_install/README.markdown

 Buying a new machine, and need to get Rails up?
 Use this shell script instead of doing everything yourself!

+Setting up a new *project* on your machine?
+Use this script!

 License
 ===========================